AdamBoley/Fleet-Command/README.md

 <br>**Outcome** - I was able to win by varying my tactics, using less risky tactics to wear down strong enemy groups, then using riskier tactics when enemy groups were weaker.
 However, I ended up with more supplies than I started with, and was not able to make good use of the boarding mechanic, as I lost many Marines early on.
 <br>**Conclusion** - The number of Marines needed to board enemy ships may need to be reduced, so that players making use of the boarding mechanic early on are not softlocked out of situations later on that require Marines.

 Overall conclusion - Using a single approach leads to defeat.
 The player must vary their tactics, and fight intelligently.
 A handful of times, it was noted that the battles didn't end when all enemy ships were destroyed.
 This may be due to a slight delay in the updating of the global dictionaries.
+This is discussed in the Development Choices section.

+It should be noted that this balance testing is fairly rudimentary, since I have no experience in QA.
+These were the outcomes when I played the game, though other users may have different experiences.

 ## User story testing